1 Kilometre How Many Steps

 Q2: How can I improve my stride length?

 A2: Improving your stride length can be achieved through regular exercise, particularly activities that strengthen your leg muscles and improve flexibility.
-Consider incorporating exercises like squats, lunges, and hamstring stretches into your routine.
-Proper posture while walking also plays a vital role in maximizing stride length.
+Day to day, consider incorporating exercises like squats, lunges, and hamstring stretches into your routine.
+Proper posture while walking also plays a vital role in maximizing stride length No workaround needed..

 Q3: Are there any apps that can help me calculate my steps per kilometer?